-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 Hulu’s Live TV service is a great option for sports fans, as it has access to channels like CBS, FOX, ESPN, NBC, TBS, TNT and more, all of which should deliver content for fans of most major sports like football, basketball and baseball.
 It also carries regional sports networks from NBC and FOX, the latter of which is missing from YouTube TV.
 However, Hulu plus Live TV does not carry the NFL Network, NFL RedZone, NBA TV or the MLB Network, so you could miss out on additional sports coverage. — N.L.

 Without a doubt, ESPN’s standalone service is the best deal in sports streaming.
 No one can compete with the network when it comes to the sheer volume of content.
-The platform hosts thousands of live events that span a plethora of college sports, MLB, MLS, NHL, the NBA G League and more.
+The platform hosts thousands of live college sporting events, plus MLB, MLS, NHL, NBA G League games and more.
 There’s plenty of pro tennis as well, and ESPN+ is an insane value for soccer fans.

-On top of select MLS matches, ESPN+ is the US home of the Bundesliga (Germany), Serie A (Italy) and the EFL cup (Carabao Cup).
+On top of select MLS matches, ESPN+ is the US home of the Bundesliga (Germany) and the EFL cup (Carabao Cup).
 It’s also the spot for the UEFA Nations League international competition in Europe.

 That’s a truckload of sports for $6 a month.
 If you splurge for Disney’s bundle with Disney+ and Hulu (ad-supported), you can get all three for $13 per month. — Billy Steele, Senior News Editor